Olefi/olefi.github.io/index.md

 ---

+<a id="about-me-section"></a>
 ## 👋 About Me
 My journey into data began as a **Data Scientist at Lombard Insurance**, giving me first-hand experience in the production data lifecycle.
 I pivoted to Data Engineering to focus on building the reliable, scalable infrastructure that underpins successful analytics.
+When I'm not designing pipelines, I enjoy **[INSERT HOBBY HERE, e.g., trail running, reading]**, which helps me maintain a problem-solving mindset.

 ---

+<a id="contact-section"></a>
 ## 📬 Contact
 * **Email:** [od.ramoitheki@gmail.com](mailto:od.ramoitheki@gmail.com)
 * **LinkedIn:** [www.linkedin.com/in/olefile-daniel-ramoitheki](https://www.linkedin.com/in/olefile-daniel-ramoitheki)